MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 - [RSS](/connectors/rss)
 - [Word Online (Business)](/connectors/wordonlinebusiness)

-The rest of the (non-custom) Power Automate cloud connectors are available to be added in a desktop flow through the [Assets library](../assets-library.md#connectors-tab).
+You can add the rest of the (non-custom) Power Automate cloud connectors to a desktop flow through the [Assets library](../assets-library.md#connectors-tab).

 > [!NOTE]
-> Future updates and additions to non-custom Power Automate connectors and their operations will automatically reflect in Power Automate for desktop.
+> Future updates and additions to non-custom Power Automate connectors and their operations automatically appear in Power Automate for desktop.

 ### Known limitations

-- Creating an Oauth type connection for a connector in desktop flows is supported through the sign-in dialog.
-If an error occurs during this process, you can create a connection through the corresponding [portal page](https://go.microsoft.com/fwlink/?linkid=2286334).
+- Create an Oauth connection for a connector in desktop flows through the sign-in dialog.
+If an error occurs, create the connection through the corresponding [portal page](../../add-manage-connections.md#add-a-connection).

     :::image type="content" source="media/cloudconnectors/connector-banner-warning-to-create-connection-in-portal.png" alt-text="Screenshot of the sign in dialog in connector actions including a banner message" border="false":::

 - Creating a connection type other than Oauth through Power Automate for desktop is currently not supported.
-For the respective connectors, you can create a connection through the corresponding [portal page](https://go.microsoft.com/fwlink/?linkid=2286334).
+For the respective connectors, you can create a connection through the corresponding [portal page](../../add-manage-connections.md#add-a-connection).

     :::image type="content" source="media/cloudconnectors/connector-banner-prompt-to-create-connection-in-portal.png" alt-text="Screenshot of the connector actions including a banner message that prompts to create a connection through the portal" border="false":::

+- Creating non-OAuth connections through Power Automate for desktop isn't supported.
+For these connectors, create a connection through the corresponding [portal page](../../add-manage-connections.md#add-a-connection).